Visitor: Outside England and Wales

 The position has also existed in universities in other countries which have followed the English and Welsh model (there being no such office in Scotland), although in many countries the visitor's role in complaints has been transferred to other bodies.

 Ireland

-In Ireland, the Universities Act, 1997 redefines the appointment, function and responsibility of a visitor.
+In Ireland, the Universities Act 1997 redefines the appointment, function and responsibility of a visitor.
 Where a university does not have a visitor, a visitor may be appointed by the government and must be either a current or retired judge of the High Court or a retired judge of the Supreme Court.

 Fiji

 In Fiji, the Court of Appeal in Muma v USP declared that in default of appointment, the country's president was the visitor of a university established by the Queen, since Fiji had subsequently become a republic.

 Australia

-The Governor of Victoria is the visitor to all Victorian universities, but has only ceremonial duties.
+The Governor of Victoria is the visitor to Deakin, Federation, La Trobe, Melbourne, Monash, RMIT, and Victoria Universities., but has only ceremonial duties.

 The Governor of New South Wales is the visitor to Macquarie University, Sydney Grammar School, and the University of Sydney pursuant to statute.
 The governor is also the visitor of the University of Wollongong by the University of Wollongong Act 1989.
 Only ceremonial duties can be exercised by the Governor of NSW in his or her role as visitor; this is mandated under the same act.